mkb/riak-shim/README.md

 ## TODOS

+- #from_hash does not work as advertised
-- Implement a #for_key lookup method.
+- Implement a #for_key lookup method
+- Examples directory
+- Revisit tests